MicrosoftDocs/windows-itpro-docs/windows/privacy/basic-level-windows-diagnostic-events-and-fields-1703.md

 - **AzureOSIDPresent**  Represents the field used to identify an Azure machine.
 - **AzureVMType**  Represents whether the instance is Azure VM PAAS, Azure VM IAAS or any other VMs.
 - **CDJType**  Represents the type of cloud domain joined for the machine.
 - **CommercialId**  Represents the GUID for the commercial entity which the device is a member of.
 Will be used to reflect insights back to customers.
 - **ContainerType**  The type of container, such as process or virtual machine hosted.
 - **HashedDomain**  The hashed representation of the user domain used for login.
-- **IsCloudDomainJoined**  Is this device joined to an Azure Active Directory (AAD) tenant? true/false
+- **IsCloudDomainJoined**  Is this device joined to an Azure Active Directory (Azure AD) tenant? true/false
 - **IsDERequirementMet**  Represents if the device can do device encryption.
 - **IsDeviceProtected**  Represents if Device protected by BitLocker/Device Encryption
 - **IsDomainJoined**  Indicates whether a machine is joined to a domain.